Arab film festivals

-A growing number of film festivals are held in the Middle East to showcase films from the region as well as international standouts.
-In addition, institutions and organizations in other parts of the world are increasingly honoring the new generation of filmmakers in the Middle East with Arab film festivals.
+A growing number of film festivals are held in the Arab world to showcase films from the region as well as international standouts.
+In addition, institutions and organizations in other parts of the world are increasingly honoring the new generation of filmmakers in the Arab world with Arab film festivals.

-Though burgeoning Arab filmmakers still struggle with constrained funding and a lack of established distribution channels, artists are beginning to produce more and more commercially viable films.
-Films featured at festivals both in the Middle East and around the world run the gamut from films about war, identity, political or social issues to romantic comedies and thrillers.
+Though burgeoning filmmakers from majority Arabic-speaking countries still struggle with constrained funding and a lack of established distribution channels, artists are beginning to produce more and more commercially viable films.
+Films featured at festivals both in the Arab world and elsewhere around the globe run the gamut from films about war, identity, political or social issues to romantic comedies and thrillers.

-Goals of festival organizers are largely to provide an alternative portrayal of Arabs to that in mainstream global media in order to promote understanding and dialogue between the Arab world and the West.
-In addition, festivals work to support Arab filmmakers in the Middle East and elsewhere by providing a platform for them to screen and promote their cinematic achievements to broad audiences.
+Goals of festival organizers are largely to provide an alternative and more inclusive portrayal of people from the Arab world to that in mainstream global media in order to promote understanding and dialogue between this region and the rest of the world, especially the West.
+In addition, festivals work to support filmmakers from the Arab world and elsewhere by providing a platform for them to screen and promote their cinematic achievements to broad audiences.

-Arab film festivals in the Middle East
+Arab film festivals in the Arab World

 Egypt

 The Cairo International Film Festival is a world-class annual film festival in Cairo, Egypt.
-Established in 1976, it was the first film festival to be held in the Arab world and is the only international competitive feature film festival in the Middle East and Africa recognized by the FIAPF.
+Established in 1976, it was the first film festival to be held in the Arab world and was the only international competitive feature film festival in the West Asia and Africa recognized by the FIAPF until Fajr International Film Festival became another west Asian festival accredited by FIAPF.
 The festival has awarded many Egyptian and internationally renowned actors, actresses and directors.
 Special awards, such as the Best Arab Film Award, are bestowed upon the most exceptional regional films of the year.

 In addition, the Alexandria International Film Festival, Egypt's second largest film festival, is held every September in local theaters.
 Organized by the Egyptian Association of Film Writers and Critics (EAFWC), the festival promotes film culture and aims to bolster relations among international filmmakers and the Mediterranean in particular.

 Celebrating its 10th edition in 2017 is the Cairo International Women's Film Festival.
 From its earliest edition, Entre Cineastas, to the Caravan of Arab and Latin American Women's Films, CIWFF has developed and expanded over the years.
 The festival aims at introducing films made by female filmmakers from around the world and serving as a meeting point for them and the audience.
 Chosen solely by public vote, one film is presented with the Audience Award.

+Other film festivals held in Egypt include: